AdaCore/gnatstudio/docs/users_guide/vcs.rst

 To display all pertinent information on your files, GPS uses multiple views, as described below.
-Although you can open any of them whenever you want, via the :menuselection:`Tools --> Views` menu, the most convenient is to select the VCS perspective.
+Although you can open any of them whenever you want, via the :menuselection:`Tools --> Views` or :menuselection:`VCS` menus, the most convenient is to select the VCS perspective.

 This perspective was created to show all VCS related views, and hide